 Solve Things: We love to solve things, whether they are our own problems, our readers problems or our colleagues problems.
 While we often can solve problems on our own, we believe our best results come out when we solve them together.

 Get It Done: We are passionate about getting things done.
 Whether it is our own individual work or teamwork, our instinct is to forge a path forward and learn as we go.
 This means we continually focus on how to turn work into achievable chunks, communicate those effectively to the team and efficiently execute against them.

 Make It Better: We aren’t satisfied with perpetuating the status quo.
 We’re always looking forward.
 We live to change the world around us for the better, making a difference in our own lives and our readers’ lives.
 If we are being ambitious enough, this means that we will both fail and succeed and we take pride in owning both of those outcomes as long as we are learning.

-Even with our office in New York City, Wirecutter remains a highly remote-friendly culture, and proud to employ incredible people across the country.
-Right now, we are eligible to hire in CA, CO, CT, FL, HI, ID, IL, IN, ME, MA, MI, MN, NH, NJ, NY, OH, OR, PA, TX, UT, WA.
+Even with our offices in New York City and Los Angeles, Wirecutter remains a highly remote friendly culture, and proud to employ incredible people across the country.
+Right now, we are eligible to hire in CA, CO, CT, FL, HI, ID, IL, IN, ME, MA, MI, MN, NH, NY, OH, OR, PA, TX, UT, WA.

 Overview of Benefits at Wirecutter and The New York Times Company:

 Though Wirecutter has physical locations in both NYC and LA, the company promotes and encourages a remote workforce, so that our employees can work in flexible and comfortable ways.
 We are committed to career development, supported by a formal mentoring program as well as tuition reimbursement.
 The New York Times Company offers frequent panel discussions and talks by industry leaders (Sheryl Sandberg, Melinda Gates and Ta-Nehisi Coates are a few recent examples), that we encourage our employees to attend.